6 shows to stream if you're getting cabin fever from self-isolation

 Topics include racism, sexual reproductive rights, sexual identity, student strife and student loans.
 You will laugh, sometimes uncomfortably, at the antics of the students.
 It’s a great, binge worthy about woke millennials.

-WHO: Logan Browning, Antoinette Robertson, Brandon P. Bell, Ashley Blaine Featherson and Marque Richardson
+: Logan Browning, Antoinette Robertson, Brandon P. Bell, Ashley Blaine Featherson and Marque Richardson

 NOUGHTS & CROSSES

-WHAT: When we watched Marvel’s "Black Panther" in 2018, it was exciting to see an imagined world, where the African continent had not been colonised.
+: When we watched Marvel’s "Black Panther" in 2018, it was exciting to see an imagined world, where the African continent had not been colonised.
 "Noughts & Crosses", which is based on the hit novels by Malorie Blackman, it is a drama that imagines a world where Africans are in power and have colonised England.

 Shot in Cape Town, the show is about the race-flipped 21st-century Albion, where the lighter-skinned Nought majority have been ruled over by the darker-skinned Cross colonisers from “Aprica”.
 This may be controversial for some, but it’s completely fictional.